Skip to content

 CascadeUI supports two component systems:

-Both share the same state integration, navigation stack, session limiting, undo/redo, and all other framework features through a shared _StatefulMixin.
+Both share the same state integration, navigation stack, instance limiting, undo/redo, and all other framework features through a shared _StatefulMixin.

 V2 Views (LayoutView)